You are currently viewing Tax Tips for Corporate Taxpayers

 Withholding income tax on rental income

-1. For resident landlords, withholding tax on rental income is at the rate of 10 %.
+1. For resident landlords, withholding tax on rental income is at 10 %.

 2. For non-residents landlords, withholding tax on residential and commercial rental income from buildings is at the tax rate of 30 % of rental income.